openvalidation/openvalidation-openapi/README.md

 ## How do I use this?

-Download the [openVALIDATION OpenAPI generator CLI](https://repo1.maven.org/maven2/io/openvalidation/openvalidation-openapi-generator/0.0.1/openvalidation-openapi-generator-0.0.1-cli.jar) (requires the Java SE 8 runtime environment).
+Download the [openVALIDATION OpenAPI generator CLI](https://downloadarchive.blob.core.windows.net/openvalidation-openapi-generator/ov-openapi-generator-cli.jar) (requires the Java SE 8 runtime environment).
-Use `openvalidation-openapi-generator-0.0.1-cli.jar` as a drop-in replacement for the `openapi-generator-cli.jar`
+Use `ov-openapi-generator-cli.jar` as a drop-in replacement for the `openapi-generator-cli.jar`

 Now you can use openVALIDATION rules in your service contract:
 ```yaml